tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Investigations dominated by archival data analysis effort should respond to the Appendix D.2 Astrophysics Data Archive Program (ADAP) solicitation.
 * Investigations dominated by ground-based data collection and/or analysis efforts should respond to the Appendix E.3 the Exoplanet Research Program (XRP), or the NSF Astronomy and Astrophysics Research Grants Program (AAG).

 Proposals must clearly describe the plans to make any new software or supporting data publicly available.
 Software developed with TESS GI funds must add value to the TESS science community, be free and open source.
-Exoplanet-related ground-based follow-up data collected through TESS GI funding support must be made publicly available in a timely fashion at  the NASA Exoplanet Science Institute (NExScI) [ExoFOP service](https://exofop.ipac.caltech.edu) - NASA’s repository for supporting exoplanet data.
+Exoplanet-related ground-based follow-up data collected through TESS GI funding support must be made publicly available in a timely fashion at  the NASA Exoplanet Science Institute (NExScI) [ExoFOP service](https://exofop.ipac.caltech.edu) - NASA's repository for supporting exoplanet data.
 Supporting data for non-exoplanet science should be archived through a public data archive service such as the [Mikulski Archive at Space Telescope](http://archive.stsci.edu/hlsp/) (MAST) higher level data product service.

 ### Evaluation criteria